strimzi/proposals/058-kraft-upgrades-and-downgrades.md

 The default version corresponding to a given Kafka version will be stored in `kafka-versions.yaml` in the same way we today store the default `inter.broker.protocol.version` and `log.message.format.version`.

 The operator will use this field to set the metadata version in the Kafka cluster.
-In the initial deployment of the Kafka cluster, it will be set using the `kafka-storage.sh` tool.
+In the initial deployment of the Kafka cluster, it will be set using the `kafka-storage.sh` tool (check the _Configuring the initial metadata version_ section for more details about why `kafka-storage.sh` needs to be used for new clusters).
 In existing Kafka clusters, it will be queried and changed using the Kafka Admin API.

 The current metadata version will be tracked in the `.status` section of the Kafka CR in `.status.kafkaMetadataVersion`.